ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         }
         ```

+        > At the time the app is launched you can authorize the RP unconditionally or check for an existing authorization state saved in the user's storage and only authorize if none is found—as shown above.
+You can also choose to authorize the app only when a request to a protected resource needs to be made and (re)authorization is required.

+        Whichever way the configuration is obtained, it will be passed to the `authorizeWithAutoCodeExchange` method for constructing an authorization request.
+When the flow is completed, the authorization state will be set or an error will be handled.
+Once again, in the case of successful authorization a completion handler can be optionally executed—for example, replaying a request to a protected endpoint.

         Build and run the application.
 It should prompt you to sign in at the OP's authentication endpoint and provide a means for authorizing the application.
-In your Xcode project logs you should see access and ID tokens obtained from the OP that could be further used in the application for making calls to the OIDC Provider and a Resource Server endpoints.
+After a successful authorization, in your Xcode project logs you should see access and ID tokens obtained from the OP.
+The tokens could be further used in the application for making calls to the OIDC Provider and a Resource Server endpoints and for identifying the end-user.

     0. <a id="simple-app-api"></a>Making API requests

         [Back to Copy 'n' Paste](#simple-app)

         In the above implementation re-launching the app on the same device (simulator) will load the authorization state saved in the previous session and the authorization flow will not be triggered.
 This, however, does not mean that the tokens saved from the last session are still valid.
 A model OAuth 2.0 client should probably check if the authorization server provided a token expiration date, which is captured by AppAuth in the `accessTokenExpirationDate` property of the last token response, but the token can be revoked before its scheduled expiration date.
 The client, therefore, should be able to accommodate an invalid token by obtaining a fresh one.
-The AppAuth's authorization state object provides `performAction()` method to do this automatically and use a refresh token if needed, and if one is provided by the OP.
-On completion valid tokens may become available and an API call can be made.
+AppAuth's authorization state object provides `performAction(_:)` method to do this automatically and to use a refresh token if needed, and if one is provided by the OP.
+In the passed in completion handler valid tokens may be used if they become available.
 Or, in case of an error, re-authorization can be triggered.

         First we will add a generic request sender.
 The reason you may want one is that not all requests sent from your RP need to be protected.
 When making unprotected requests, you wouldn't want to deal with token validation or send your access tokens to an unprepared-to-handle-them party.
 For example, this may be the case for manual exchange of the authorization code at the OP's token endpoint or when an [RP-initiated logout](https://openid.net/specs/openid-connect-session-1_0.html#RPLogout) is performed.
 Hence, a non-protected request could be crafted differently but still be made with the generic method below: